abliveira/linux/Bash Commands.md

 cat >> file
 ```

-The tac command (cat spelled backwards) prints the lines of a file in reverse order.
+The tac command prints the lines of a file in reverse order.
 Each line remains the same, but the order of lines is inverted.
-The syntax of tac is exactly the same as for cat, as in:
+The syntax of tac is the same as for cat

 ```bash
 tac file